 A surety bond is a promise between a contractor and a contractee that their agreed-upon project will be completed.
 To get this surety bond, contractors go to surety companies, who promise to either find a replacement contractor or front the costs of the project in case the contractor fails.

-That brings us to the Small Business Administration.
+In other words, a surety bond is a sort of insurance for the project owner.
 Much like how the SBA guarantees loans made by banks, it also guarantees surety bonds made by surety companies for small business contractors.

 These programs can last for years and lead to sole multi-million dollar contracts, as well as team bidding opportunities and a mentor-protégé program with other disadvantaged businesses.